man455/wordpress-job-manager/readme.txt

 Job Manager will add all of your job lists and job detail pages to your sitemap, when [Google XML Sitemaps](http://wordpress.org/extend/plugins/google-sitemap-generator/) is installed on your site.

 == Changelog ==

+= 0.5 =
+* ADDED: Nicer explanations of settings
+* ADDED: Links to categories from settings page
+* CHANGED: Removed main URL editing from settings
+* FIXED: Category listing now significantly more efficient

+= 0.4.7 =
+* FIXED: Empty job list message not displaying correctly
+* FIXED: New job showing a bad start date
+* FIXED: Some PHP notices
+* FIXED: Template from main page not being used correctly

+= 0.4.6 =
+* FIXED: Application email not being sent correctly
+* FIXED: Not displaying if used with a theme that doesn't have a page.php
+* FIXED: Broken XHTML tag in admin
+* FIXED: Jobs with no icon had a broken icon displaying
+* FIXED: 'Job: ' job title prefix displaying in wrong place
+* FIXED: Escape error message in application form setup
+* FIXED: Escape default values in application form display
+* FIXED: Custom filter error messages not displaying
+* FIXED: `<title>` not being displayed correctly
+* FIXED: Some PHP notices

+= 0.4.5 =
+* FIXED: Job list not displaying under some circumstances
+* FIXED: Not retrieving job list in category pages

+= 0.4.4 =
+* FIXED: Job permalinks now being treated as pages
+* FIXED: Jobs/application form not showing if main jobs page was set as a child page
+* FIXED: Not all applications displaying in application list
+* FIXED: Permalinks now allow for a lack of trailing '/'
+* FIXED: Application field sort order not being obeyed
+* FIXED: Job link not being display in application list
+* FIXED: Category pages not storing correctly

+= 0.4.3 =
+* FIXED: Removed some references to the old code removed in 0.4.2

+= 0.4.2 =
+* FIXED: Google XML Sitemap option not showing correctly
+* FIXED: Incorrect check could cause plugin activation to fail
+* FIXED: Removed some dead code

 = 0.4.1 =
 * FIXED: Application fields not saving properly